Load Balancing

 returnCode

-This is the return code that the /healthcheck.wx request will receive when the server is unavailable to take new sessions.
-The default is 503.
+HTTP status code returned by /healthcheck.wx when server can't accept new sessions.
+Default is 503.
 See Status Code Definitions.

-503: The server is currently unable to handle the request due to a temporary overloading or maintenance of the server.
-The implication is that this is a temporary condition which will be alleviated after some delay.
-If known, the length of the delay MAY be indicated in a Retry-After header.
-If no Retry-After is given, the client SHOULD handle the response as it would for a 500 response.
+503: The server is currently unable to handle the request due to temporary overloading or maintenance.
+This condition should be temporary.
+If known, the delay length MAY be indicated in a Retry-After header.
+Without Retry-After, the client SHOULD handle the response as a 500 response.

 retryAfter

-Most load balancers currently ignore this return header.
+Note: Most load balancers currently ignore this header.

 HealthCheck.IsServerAvailable

-You may also install a custom static method that is called by the healthcheck handler.
-The method returns true if the server is available to the load balancer, or false if it should return 503 (not available).
+You can install a custom static method called by the healthcheck handler.
+Return true if the server should be available to the load balancer, false to return 503 (unavailable).

-The code in the IsServerAvailable method can check all sorts of values to determine whether the server is able to accept new sessions.
+The IsServerAvailable method can check any values to determine server availability:

 Wisej.Core.HealthCheck.IsServerAvailable = Program.IsServerAvailable;